AdrianJason/RetailSalesPredictor/README.md

 By the end of this phase, the data is clean, formatted correctly, and ready for the machine learning phase.
 ## Forecasting with Prophet
 This section describes the forecasting process using Prophet and Apache Spark.
 The code was implemented in Databricks, a cloud-based data engineering platform that provides an interactive workspace for data scientists, engineers, and analysts to collaborate on big data projects.
-To view the model implemented in Databricks, click <a href="https://jeremytallant.github.io/model_training/" target="_blank">here</a>.

 The forecasting process in this project utilizes Facebook Prophet, a time-series forecasting library.
 The data was first read into a Spark session and aggregated to the daily level.
 The data was then transformed to a Pandas DataFrame to use in Prophet.